Positive German data, Airbus shares drive tentative gains in European stocks

 The August data for Germany provided a shimmer of hope that an expected contraction in Europe’s biggest economy in the third quarter would not be steep.

-Airbus rose 2.2%, after the planemaker reported higher orders for the first nine months of the year, putting it well ahead of U.S. rival Boeing Co.
+Airbus (AIR.PA) rose 2.2%, after the planemaker reported higher orders for the first nine months of the year, putting it well ahead of U.S. rival Boeing Co (BA.N).

-Also helping sentiment were shares of Nordic telecom companies Nokia Oyj and Ericsson, which rose about 1%, after a report that the U.S. government has suggested issuing credit to help the two companies compete with China’s Huawei.
+Also helping sentiment were shares of Nordic telecom companies Nokia Oyj (NOKIA.HE) and Ericsson (ERICb.ST), which rose about 1%, after a report that the U.S. government has suggested issuing credit to help the two companies compete with China’s Huawei.

-In a weak spot, shares of London Stock Exchange Group dropped 6.4% after Hong Kong’s bourse dropped its unsolicited $39 billion bid for the company.
+In a weak spot, shares of London Stock Exchange Group (LSE.L) dropped 6.4% after Hong Kong’s bourse (0388.HK) dropped its unsolicited $39 billion bid for the company.